 Field trips and other off-site educational experiences aid the instructional program by enabling the children to experience educational resources not found in the classroom.
 All students are expected to observe school policies when they are on field trips.
 Students must provide a signed permission slip from their parents/guardians for each field trip or educational experience in order to attend (this is in addition to the initial annual consent waiver electronically signed during e-registration.)

+This is the only written permission that will be accepted.
+Verbal permission is not an option for field trips.
 Students will leave school, remain, and return together with their assigned group and chaperone unless otherwise approved by the school office.